-- To introduce the idea of applying calculus concepts to problems in Engineering. - To understand the concept of partial differentiation - To develop logical thinking and analytic skills in evaluating multiple integrals. - To introduce mathematical tools to solve first order differential equations. - To learn linear differential equations of higher order with constant coefficients.

-CO1 - Understand the concept of curvature.
-(K2)
+- To familiarize the concept of matrices. - To introduce mathematical tools to solve first order differential equations. - To learn linear differential equations of higher order with constant coefficients. - To understand the concept of partial differentiation. - To introduce the concepts of curl, divergence and integration of vectors in vector calculus.